A Look Back at 2025

 We reimagined SENSE for a more holistic view of entering students.

 In 2025, we completed a comprehensive update of SENSE, the Survey of Entering Student Engagement.
-First administered in fall 2026, the updated survey expands its focus to include basic needs, learning modality preferences, and more robust tracking of academic, essential, and student support services.
-A national committee of experts guided the revision, and CCCSE conducted rigorous cognitive interviews with students at three community colleges.
+The revised survey broadens its scope to include students’ basic needs, learning modality preferences, and more robust tracking of academic, essential, and student support services.
+The revision was guided by a national committee of experts, and CCCSE conducted rigorous cognitive interviews with students at three community colleges to ensure clarity and relevance.

-The new survey will be released in early spring.
+The updated survey will be released in early spring and first administered in fall 2026.

 icon of a wrench and a pencil crossing each other